Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 So I think that it’s my obligation to make you a fair offer:

 In your first 30 days, I want you to try the program out and if you’re not satisfied with the quality and your progress I insist that you get 100% of your money back.
-No questions asked.
-Just sent me an email at any time during the 30 days.

-So first try one complete month and then decide if this program is right for you and worth continuing.
+So first, try one complete month and then decide if this program is right for you and worth continuing.

 No strings, no fees, no penalties, no hidden surprises.
 Just send me an email.
 No questions asked.